 The Deck Layout

-This shows the lofting of the frames and the early construction
+These photos show the lofting of the frames and the early construction of the Armature.

 The lofting board with a main frame set out